rust-lang/book/second-edition/nostarch/chapter19.md

 `ToString` trait, which the standard library has implemented for any type that implements `Display`.

-Some people prefer this style, some people prefer the closure.
+Some people prefer this style, some people prefer to use closures.
 They end up with the same code, so use whichever feels more clear to you.

 ### Returning Closures

-Because closures are represented by traits, returning closures is a little tricky; we can’t do it directly.
-In most cases where we may want to return a trait, we can instead use the concrete type that implements the trait of what we’re returning as the return value of the function.
-We can’t do that with closures, though.
-They don’t have a concrete type that’s returnable; we’re not allowed to use the function pointer `fn` as a return type, for example.
+Closures are represented by traits, which means we can’t return closures directly.
+In most cases where we may want to return a trait, we can instead use the concrete type that implements the trait as the return value of the function.
+We can’t do that with closures, though, because they don’t have a concrete type that’s returnable; we’re not allowed to use the function pointer `fn` as a return type, for example.

 This code that tries to return a closure directly won’t compile: